-GigaVUE-FM can be installed on-premise or launched from an OpenStack image.
+GigaVUE-FM can be installed on-premises or launched from an OpenStack image.
 GigaVUE-FM manages the configuration of the following visibility components in your OpenStack project:

-- GigaVUE® V Series nodes

-- GigaVUE® V Series Proxy/Controllers

 - G-vTAP Controllers (only if you are using G-vTAP agent as the traffic acquisition method)

+- For V Series 2 Configuration

+- GigaVUE® V Series Proxy

+- GigaVUE® V Series 2 nodes

+- For V Series 1 Configuration

+- GigaVUE® V Series Controllers

+- GigaVUE® V Series 1 nodes

 - G-vTAP Controller manages multiple G-vTAP agents and orchestrates the flow of mirrored traffic to GigaVUE Cloud Suite V Series nodes.
 GigaVUE-FM uses one or more G-vTAP Controllers to communicate with the G-vTAP agents.
+G-vTAP Controllers

-G-vTAP Controllers - GigaVUE® V Series Proxy/Controller manages multiple V Series nodes and orchestrates the flow of traffic from GigaVUE Cloud Suite V Series nodes to the monitoring tools.
-GigaVUE-FM uses one or more GigaVUE Cloud Suite V Series Proxys to communicate with the GigaVUE Cloud Suite V Series nodes. - GigaVUE® V Series Node is a visibility node that aggregates mirrored traffic from multiple GvTAP agents.
+- GigaVUE® V Series Proxy/Controller manages multiple V Series nodes and orchestrates the flow of traffic from GigaVUE Cloud Suite V Series nodes to the monitoring tools.
+GigaVUE-FM uses one or more GigaVUE Cloud Suite V Series Proxys to communicate with the GigaVUE Cloud Suite V Series nodes.

+- GigaVUE® V Series Node is a visibility node that aggregates mirrored traffic from multiple G-vTAP agents.
 It applies filters, manipulates the packets using GigaSMART applications, and distributes the optimized traffic to cloud-based tools or backhaul to GigaVUE Cloud Suite Cloud using L2GRE, or ERSPAN, or VXLAN tunnels.
 You can configure V series 1 or 2 for traffic visibility.